François Tallemant the Elder

 François Tallement (1620, La Rochelle – 6 May 1693, Paris) was a French churchman and translator.
 He is often known as l'Aîné (the Elder) to distinguish him from his cousin Paul Tallement le Jeune.

 Biography

-The brother of Gédéon Tallemant des Réaux, he was almoner to Louis XIV for 24 years, then first almoner to Madame.
+The brother of Gédéon Tallemant des Réaux, he was almoner to King Louis XIV for 24 years, then first almoner to Madame.
 He was elected a member of the Académie française in 1651.
 Paul Pellisson said of him "He had a mind, he did not even miss knowing.", whilst one historian in the Académie stated:

 "He knew [ancient] Greek, Latin, Italian, English and Spanish perfectly.
 He was an excellent man, but by character a worrier.
 This fault made him the butt of a pleasant nickname: whilst some of our brothers of the Académie were cardinals, ministers and bishops and [thus] were called His Eminence, His Excellency, His Greatness, we called [Tallement] His Worriedness (Son Inquiétude).

 Works

 We have two translations by him (adjudged mediocre by his contemporaries):